arifsuhan/3d_Blender_Model/README.md

 practise:

-1. bevel and convert mesh from curse
+1. bevel and convert mesh from curve
 2. join and separate mesh